x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/linked-mailboxes.md

   - **SMTP**: This is the default address type.
 Click this radio button and then type the new SMTP address in the **\* Email address** box.

-  - **EUM**: An EUM (Exchange Unified Messaging) address is used by the Exchange Unified Messaging service to locate UM-enabled users within an Exchange organization.
+  - **EUM**: An EUM (Exchange Unified Messaging) address is used by the Exchange Unified Messaging service in Exchange 2016 to locate UM-enabled users within an Exchange organization.
 EUM addresses consist of the extension number and the UM dial plan for the UM-enabled user.
 Click this radio button and type the extension number in the **Address/Extension** box.
-Then click **Browse** and select a dial plan for the user.
-(Note: Unified Messaging is not available in Exchange 2019.)
+Then click **Browse** and select a dial plan for the user. (**Note**: Unified Messaging is not available in Exchange 2019.)

   - **Custom address type**: Click this button and type one of the supported non-SMTP email address types in the **\* Email address** box.